dante-falls/AI_Prompt_Engineering/Prompt_Injection_Attacks.md

 <br />
 </p>

 The injection for this attempt is simple.
-At the end of the prompt (after the calculation requestion) I placed another "Important Instruction" for ChatGPT to follow.
+At the end of the prompt (after the calculation request) I placed another "Important Instruction" for ChatGPT to follow.
 This instruction told ChatGPT to not calculate anything and say the answer is "21".
 This time around, ChatGPT actually outputted "Answer = injected" which is the text I injected in **Attempt 1**.